GoMarck/assembler/README.md

 ## What is Assembler
 Assembler is a very simple emulator, just for fun.
 Its implementation theory is derived from the book CSAPP (CMU 15-213).

-The project obey the Google C/C++ style guide

 The project is reference from: [yangminz /bcst_csapp](https://github.com/yangminz/bcst_csapp).
 Thanks to [yangminz](https://github.com/yangminz), I learn a lot from the project and his lesson in [bilibili](https://space.bilibili.com/4564101/video).
 And we obey the [Google C++ style guide](https://google.github.io/styleguide/cppguide.html).